SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 * "Data_Demonstration.R": R script for reproducing Figure 1

 #### Functions
-This sub-repository provides R scripts for some repeatedly used functions.
+This sub-repository contains R scripts for several frequently used functions.
 * "Assessment_Indices.R": functions for calculating assessment indices in Table 1
 * "InverseTH.R": function for performing the inverse Tukey h transformation